rubyworks/clik/README.md

 ### Ask and you shell receive

-In addition to `cli` CLI.K include the `ask` method.
+In addition to #cli, CLI.K provides the #ask method.
 This is a very simple command line query method.

     ans = ask "Are you nice?
 [Y/N]"